khajer/digital-twin-poc/readme.md

 # POC digital twin
 Playground for digital Twin Concept.

-this project is a simulating function. it makes models from from data (csv) with ML you adjust input data. and see the result
+this project is a simulating function. it makes models from from data (csv) with MLyou adjust input data. and see the result

 Objective

-You have the model.
+- You have the model.
-You set goal the result and try to set input. finally. you have a plan follow the goal with you custom input(like a playing game) (optional)it shoud be automatic & have multi plan.
+- You set goal the result and try to set input.
+- finally. you have a plan follow the goal with you custom input(like a playing game)
+- (optional)it shoud be automatic & have multi plan.

 ## The flow step is: